Would I be a good travel blogger if I didn’t write a review of Iceland’s first cat cafe? No, I wouldn’t.

-When you need a break in from going on group tours outside the city center and from all the many museums in Reykjavik, you should get yourself to Bergstaðastræti Street over to Kattakaffihusid!
+When you need a break-in from going on group tours and from all the many museums in Reykjavik, you should get yourself to Bergstaðastræti Street over to Kattakaffihusid!
 Unlike a lot of the other cat cafes that I’ve been to while traveling, these adorable fluffs are all up for adoption.

 Upon entering the cafe, I was instantly drawn to the hot pink neon sign that said “Mja.”
 It turns out that “Mja” is “meow” is Icelandic!
 But before you ask, it’s pronounced the same way because cats’ meows, for the most part, sound the same.